20th Armoured Brigade (United Kingdom): Operation Herrick (Afghanistan)

 20th Armoured Brigade took over command of Task Force Helmand in Afghanistan from 3 Commando Brigade Royal Marines on 9 October 2011, officially marking the start of Operation Herrick 15.

 Future

 Under the Army's new 2020 structure, in January 2015 the Brigade was retitled to 20th Armoured Infantry Brigade incorporating three armoured infantry battle groups.
 In 2016 the Brigade began its high readiness training in preparation for becoming NATO's lead for the Very High Readiness Joint Task Force Land [VJTF(L)] in 2017.

 The Brigade Headquarters moved to Wing Barracks, Bulford, in 2019.

-Under the Future Soldier programme, the brigade has been redesignated as the 20th Armoured Brigade Combat Team, and in the future will control a reconnaissance regiment equipped with the General Dynamics Ajax.
+Under the Future Soldier programme, the brigade has been redesignated as the 20th Armoured Brigade, and in the future will control a reconnaissance regiment equipped with the General Dynamics Ajax.
 The current armoured regiment (QRH) will be re-equipped with the Challenger 3 MBT and the armoured infantry battalions with the Warrior IFV re-equipped with the Boxer AFV.